JuhaPuttonen/find-your-hat/readme.md

 This is a solution to the CodeCademy project 'Find Your Hat'.
 At runtime it displays the game field and prompts the user for direction in which to move the hero, represented by a '@'.
 The valid inputs are 'u', 'd', 'l', and 'r'.
 The goal is to reach the hat, represented by a '^'.
 The game ends also if the hero moves out of the game field or falls down a hole, represented by 'o'.
+The game can be started in either normal or hard mode.
+In normal mode, the game field stays constant except for player movements.
+In hard mode, one new hole is created in the empty field tiles during each turn.

 ## Technologies